 “Small details are more important in simple minimalist design, because you see every line.
 Unless every inch is perfect, it is not good enough.” – Sandra Adrian Asplund, Creative Director

-Karin Ohlsson is the illustrator behind the Swedish brand BahKadisch.
-Her creative and fun illustrations with the bearded men will definitley cheer up any kitchen.
+Karin Ohlsson is the art director and illustrator behind the Swedish brand BahKadisch.
+Her creative and fun illustrations feature simple and humorous images of bearded men that are sure to brighten up any living space.

 Bang & Olufsen